bcgov/wps/openshift/jenkins/README.md

 - Add GitHub credentials to Jenkins.
 Use type username/password.
 - Add multibranch pipeline.
-- Discover pull requests from origing -> Merging the pull request with the current branch revision.
+- Discover pull requests from origin -> Merging the pull request with the current branch revision.
 - Discover pull requests from forks -> Remove, we don't do forks.
 - Configure build configuration to use Jenkinsfile.